Most people have never heard of the term ‘littermate syndrome’. I must admit that until a few years ago, I had never heard of it either.

 - As I watched TV at night then I would have Charli or Bailey on my lap and my sister would have the other one on her lap.

 Doing this gave each of them quality time with us and times when they were alone without each other.
-It was hard work but it paid off big time.

-Charli and Bailey are now almost 4 years old.
-I never ever had aggression problems with either of them.
-They have each developed there own characters and they are very bonded with us.
+They have each developed their own characters and they are very bonded with us.

 They are great with other dogs and are a pleasure to own.

-I often come home to find Bailey in the lounge and Charli exploring outside or visa versa.
 They are comfortable being separate from each other and do not freak out if I take one of them to the Vet and leave the other one behind.

 However, Bailey is the pack leader and Charli respects her and listens to her.